Get NHS advice about coronavirus (COVID-19), including symptoms, testing, vaccination and self-isolation.

 The main symptoms are a high temperature, a new, continuous cough or a loss or change to your sense of smell or taste.

-While you're self-isolating, you and anyone you live with must not leave your home.
+While you're self-isolating, you and anyone you live with should not leave your home.

 - Do not go to work, school or public places.